-Due to deep snow in 2011-2012, the population declined somewhat across Unit 13 between 2011 and 2012.
+As a result of deep snow in 2011-2012, the moose population showed a slight decline across Unit 13 between 2011 and 2012.
 Further declines were observed in portions of the treatment area in 2013.
 Population objectives were met in 1 of 4 treated subunits in 2013.
-The population estimate for Unit 13(A) falls above the mid-point of the population objective.
-The population estimates in Unit 13(B), Unit 13(C), and Unit 13(E) fall just under the minimum objective for each unit respectively.
+The population estimate for Unit 13(A) and 13(E) fell above the minimum population objective.
+The population estimates in Unit 13(C) is just below the minimum population objective; however, the Unit 13(B) population estimate is well below the minimum objective.

 Calf-to-cow ratios in general have been below objectives in all subunits since program inception.
 Calf ratios were well below objectives in all count areas in 2012.
-In 2013, ratios improved substantially, likely a rebound effect from very low productivity in 2012.
-In 2013 objectives were met in Unit 13(A).
-Ratios were just below objectives in Units 13(B), 13(C), and 13(E).
-Regardless of low fall calf ratios, consistent improvement in overall moose numbers was realized through 2011 due to improved overwinter survival of all age classes.
+In 2013, ratios improved substantially - likely a rebound effect from very low productivity in 2012.
+In 2015 ratio objectives were met in Unit 13(A) and Unit 13(E) while ratios remained below objectives in Units 13(B) and 13(C).